-The California Transportation Commission (CTC) 2022 STIP Guidelines were adopted on August 18, 2021.
-The MTC 2022 RTIP Policies and Procedures includes all changes in STIP policy implemented by the CTC.
-The entire CTC STIP Guidelines are available on the internet at: https://dot.ca.gov/programs/financial-programming/office-of-capital-improvement-programming-ocip or https://catc.ca.gov/programs/state-transportation-improvement-program.
-All CTAs and project sponsors must follow the MTC and CTC STIP Guidelines in the development and implementation of the 2022 RTIP/STIP.
+The California Transportation Commission (CTC) 2024 STIP Guidelines were adopted on August 16, 2023.
+The MTC 2024 RTIP Policies and Procedures includes all changes in STIP policy implemented by the CTC.
+The entire CTC STIP Guidelines are available on the internet at: https://catc.ca.gov/programs/financial-programming/office-of-capital-improvement-program.
+All CTAs and project sponsors must follow the MTC and CTC STIP Guidelines in the development and implementation of the 2024 RTIP/STIP.

-2022 RTIP Development Schedule
+2024 RTIP Development Schedule

-Development of the 2022 RTIP under these procedures will be done in accordance with the schedule outlined in Appendix A-1 of these policies and procedures.
+Development of the 2024 RTIP under these procedures will be done in accordance with the schedule outlined in Appendix A-1 of these policies and procedures.